ebmdatalab/euctr-tracker-code/README.md

 ```

 This assumes the table is called "euctr".
 It uses the SQL script
-`data/opentrials-to-csv.sql` for the calculations and conversions needed.
+`opentrials-to-csv.sql` for the calculations and conversions needed.

 3. Regenerate the JSON files from the CSV file by running: